 Dennis Bartel covers one of the largest trials in Pittsburgh history, as the “Abortion 68” learn the ways of justice.
 The time is April 1994.
-The New Journalism of Tom Wolfe, Joan Didion, Hunter S. Thompson, Gay Talese, as well as the grandfathers of New Journalism, Truman Capote and Norman Mailer, has passed its peak vogue.
+The New Journalism of Tom Wolfe, Joan Didion, Hunter S. Thompson, Gay Talese, as well as grandfathers of the movement, Truman Capote and Norman Mailer, has passed its peak vogue.
 New Journalism has been absorbed into the bloodstream of mainstream journalism and runs through the veins of a new generation of writers.
+Click here for more.

 A week after the above story was published, DJ Bartel wrote a longer, greater detailed account of homelessness in his neighborhood for a national audience, including much more on homeless advocate Mitch Snyder.

 Dennis takes us inside a Baltimore soup kitchen and outside onto the streets to hear from its patrons in this iconic radio documentary.

 Click here to hear this nationally recognized half-hour radio doc.

 Charles Bukowski – Feverish with Climbing Broken Ladders